StemVibrations/STEM/README.md

 [![Documentation Status](https://readthedocs.org/projects/stemvibrations/badge/?version=latest)](https://stemvibrations.readthedocs.io/badge=latest)
 [![codecov](https://codecov.io/gh/stemvibrations/stem/graph/badge.svg?token=0DMYCZF4BU)](https://codecov.io/gh/stemvibrations/stem)

-The STEM model is designed to create and analyze models of soil and track systems.
+The STEM model is designed to create and analyse models of soil and track systems.
 The tool provides a set of commands for creating the geometry of the model, defining the soil and track properties, setting the boundary conditions and loads, generating the mesh, and performing post-processing on the results.

 ## Installation